Kagamma/evil-script/docs/syntax.md

 memory that is used to store raw data for just about anything.
 Underneath a buffer is just a pointer and you can perform pointer arimethic on it.

-Strings, Maps and Buffers are subject to automatic memory management.
-You do not have to worry about allocation and deallocation of these data types.

 ### Scopes
 Evil script supports lexical scoping, meaning that a variable's scope is determined by its position in the source code.